 When it comes to crate design, nearly all come in the standard rectangle shape.

 The most common mistake owners make when choosing a crate is getting the wrong size.

-Us humans like our living spaces on the larger size.
+We humans like our living spaces on the larger size.
 We want our spare space – we’ll even pay extra for more legroom in coach!